-CHICAGO -- Since we’re here on the South Side, the home of unvarnished opinions and un-ironic mustaches, you have to lead with the bad.
+CHICAGO -- Since we're here on the South Side, the home of unvarnished opinions and unironic mustaches, you have to lead with the bad.

-So here’s the bad: Gordon Beckham needs a treasure map to get to first base.
-He struck out three times on Friday and now has nine Ks in 20 at-bats.
-The new Adam Dunn racked up the Camo Sombrero: where you get credit for working really hard in a four-strikeout game.
+So here's the bad: Gordon Beckham needs a treasure map to get to first base.
+He struck out three times on Friday and now has nine K's in 20 at-bats.
+The new Adam Dunn racked up the Camo Sombrero: Which you get credit for working really hard in a four-strikeout game.
 Even the grounds crew had a bad day.
-Miguel Cabrera won an argument that the batter’s box was improperly placed and the Sox had to call in a new one from the bullpen.
-The coffee maker is already out of order in the pressbox and the scoreboard misspelled “struck out” as “stuck out.”
-That is ironic since it’ll be using that phrase A LOT this season.
+Miguel Cabrera won an argument that the batter's box was improperly placed and the Sox had to call in a new one from the bullpen.
+The coffee maker is already out of order in the pressbox and the scoreboard misspelled "struck out" as "stuck out."
+That is ironic because it'll be using that phrase A LOT this season.

 But forget all that noise.
 The White Sox beat the Tigers 5-2 in their home opener and, for a day, you could forget the carryover problems from 2011's train wreck and just "appreciate the game," as the Sox's marketing department has opined.